ispras/scrapy-puppeteer-service/README.md

 * `TOKEN_2CAPTCHA = undefined` - token of [2captcha service](https://2captcha.com)
 * `STEALTH_BROWSING = true` - should the service use the [stealth browsing](https://github.com/berstend/puppeteer-extra/tree/master/packages/puppeteer-extra-plugin-stealth) mode
 * `MAX_CONCURRENT_CONTEXTS = undefined` - should the service limit the number of contexts
+* `PROMETHEUS_HOST = undefined` - host address of the metrics endpoint, if not defined then assigns to "localhost"
+* `PROMETHEUS_PORT = undefined` - port of address of the metrics endpoint, if not defined then assigns to "9464"

 ## Notes on memory usage